Jacob-Pickard/Quiz-App/README.md

+Log - 3/11/25
+    [X] Color Palette changes, along with various css changes to make this work [X] Animations for the quizcard to fade in
+    [X] Finally fixed the issue where some elements would not change color, was because these elements were MUI elements and they have a default color which overrides your own css.
+    [X] Fixed animations on the quizpage
+    [X] Added a tailblock for the blogpost page.
+    [X] Charts page overhaul

 Log - 3/10/25
     [X] Finally got tailwind installed correctly!
     [X] Changed file language detection to tailwind so that I stop getting "problems" that pop up when editing in tailwind.